-The vegetation types recorded in the Project Area are considered to be of Least Concern, with all but the Degraded vegetation type being equivalent to existing Beard Vegetation Associations.
+The vegetation types recorded in the Project Area are considered to be of Least Concern, with one being equivalent to existing Beard Vegetation Associations.

 5.5.3 Project Area Vegetation Condition

 The vegetation in the Project Area was given a condition rating based on the vegetation condition ratings scale of Keighery (1994).
 Condition is based on: